OpenFAST/openfast/docs/source/user/beamdyn/input_files.rst

 indicate that the module should employ the time increment prescribed by the driver code (FAST/stand-alone driver program).

+``load_retries`` specifies the maximum number of load retries allowed.
+This option currently works only for static analysis.
+For every load retry, the applied load is halved to promote convergence of the Newton-Raphson scheme in iteration of smaller load steps as opposed to one single large load step which may cause divergence of the Newton-Raphson scheme.
+The keyword “DEFAULT” sets ``load_retries = 20``.

 ``NRMax`` specifies the maximum number of iterations per time step in the Newton-Raphson scheme.
 If convergence is not reached within this number of iterations, BeamDyn returns an error message and terminates